osxmidi/LinVst/README.md

 wininet can be overridden with wininet.dll and iertutil.dll and nsi.dll

+The winbind and libntlm0 packages might need to be installed for net access.

 Occasionally other dlls might need to be overridden such as gdiplus.dll etc

 Winetricks https://github.com/Winetricks/winetricks can make overriding dll's easier.